Nice

 Antibes, France

-• Tropaeum Alpium: Augustus’ Trophy stands beautifully on top of the rest of the town of La Turbie.
-It is today a ruin of a majestic monument from the year 6 BC.
-It is also known as Tropaeum Alpium, which means the Trophy of the Alps / Trophée des Alpes.
+Augustus’ Trophy stands beautifully on top of the rest of the town of La Turbie.
+It is also known as Tropaeum Alpium, which means Trophy of the Alps/Trophée des Alpes.
+The trophy is a majestic monument that the Roman emperor Augustus had erected in the year 6 BC, when he had conquered the peoples of the Alps a few years before.

 Cannes, France

-• Grasse: Grasse is a mountain town known as the world’s perfume capital.
-You can see a number of perfume factories in the city, but Grasse itself is also atmospheric just to take a walk in.
+Grasse is a mountain town known as the perfume capital of the world.
+You can see a number of perfume factories in the city, but Grasse itself is also atmospheric and very picturesquely located on the hillsides.

 Monaco Monte Carlo